16 Characteristics Of Highly Toxic Parents

 6. They want their children to follow in their footsteps or live out their unfulfilled dreams.

-It becomes problematic when parents don’t know how to create boundaries and recognize that their child is a fully autonomous and different person from them.
+Many healthy parents live just a bit vicariously through their children.
+Who doesn’t want their child to have a better life than they did?
+That drive becomes problematic when parents don’t know how to set boundaries and recognize that their child is a fully autonomous person, distinct from them.
 Toxic parents often expect their kids to fulfill their unfulfilled dreams or make choices that make them happy, with little concern for what their children actually want.

-They might push their kids into specific careers, pressure them to get married and have children — anything they would have wanted for themselves or anything that might benefit them right now as parents or grandparents.
+They might push their kids into specific careers, or pressure them to get married and have children — anything they would have wanted for themselves or that feeds into their sense of grandiosity, Maher says.

-Such toxic parents frequently like to say their children owe them certain choices or outcomes, because they have sacrificed so much for their kids.
-It’s manipulation that ignores how the children never asked to be brought into the situation where they would be expected to please their parents in every possible way.
+Such parents might say their children owe them certain choices or outcomes because they have sacrificed so much for their kids.
+It’s manipulation that ignores the fact that the children never asked to be brought into a situation where they would be expected to please their parents in every possible way.

 7. They’re uncomfortable when their kid is happy.